gosuai/ue4-sdk-purchase-personalise/README.md

 * Switch

-## how real-time personalisation works:
+## how it works:
-SDK connects to players' in-shop behaviour and expects per player_id recommendation request.
+SDK connects to players' in-shop behaviour and expects per `player_id` recommendation request.
 Gosu.ai Personalisation Service now builds, chooses and updates your game recommendation models.
-Service provides a list of in-game shop items sorted by purchase probability for that particular `player_id`.
+SDK fetches a list of in-game shop items sorted by purchase probability for that particular `player_id`.
 These items are now cached and available for preferred scenario within your in-game shop.
 As more players are enjoying your game more your recommendations become even better over time.
-Best part is as soon as new content becomes available there's no need to do anything, SDK will pick it up automatically
+Best part is as soon as new items become available there's no need to do anything special, SDK will pick them up automatically

 ## most used scenarios: